morrissey college of arts and sciences

 In addition to the areas of major study offered by individual departments, a variety of special programs are available.
 All of them are designed to provide a coherent grouping of courses drawn from various disciplines and focused around a specific theme.
 Through such programs, a student can integrate or enrich an academic program through completing a minor or developing an independent major.

-Students must select at least three of the courses from three different Arts and Sciences departments.
-With the approval of the program, students may use one Core course or one course from their major toward the minor.
+Students must select at least three of the courses from three different Morrissey College of Arts and Sciences departments.
+With the approval of the program, students may use one Core course or one course from their major toward the minor (not both).
+In addition, at least 15 credits used for the minor cannot be used toward any other major or minor.
 For specific program requirements see the individual program descriptions below.
 Students carrying a double major are advised not to minor.

 Each minor will be administered by a coordinating committee, consisting of a Director appointed by the Dean and at least two additional members who represent departments included in the minor.
 One important function of this committee is the advising of students enrolled in the minor.